You are here

 Herta Feely, Founder

 With a master’s degree in journalism from the University of California at Berkeley, Herta Feely worked in Washington, D.C., as a press secretary, writer, editor and public relations consultant for a variety of organizations.
-She began working with Dr. Martin Eichelberger when hired to publicize the documentary “Our Children’s War,” a film following five injured children through Children's National Health System.
+She began working with Dr. Martin Eichelberger when hired to publicize the documentary “Our Children’s War,” a film following five injured children through Children’s National Hospital.

-In 1986, in her work for Children's National Health System, Ms. Feely saw the need for a nationwide childhood injury prevention campaign and developed the concept with Dr. Eichelberger.
+In 1986, in her work for Children’s National Hospital, Ms. Feely saw the need for a nationwide childhood injury prevention campaign and developed the concept with Dr. Eichelberger.
 Johnson & Johnson supported the launch of the National SAFE KIDS Campaign in 1987.
 Ms. Feely was the campaign’s executive director for the first six years, establishing the multifaceted efforts that underlie the work of Safe Kids today.
 These efforts included building grassroots coalitions, developing educational programs, and setting public policy priorities and media goals.

 Her efforts led to a reduction in childhood injuries, improved safety legislation, a network of U.S. state and local coalitions, and increased awareness of child injury issues.
 From 2006 to 2007, Ms. Feely returned to Safe Kids Worldwide to provide her energy, experience and insight.